dv297/portfolio/BlogPosts/2022-08-12/planning-a-learning-project.md

   - Automation Pipelines: Running the linting and testing

 **_The important thing here is to pick one or two skills and focus on those._** Don't overload yourself.
-By limiting the skill you want to practice, you can plan on how you spend your time for acheiving your learning goals.
+By limiting the skill you want to practice, you can plan on how you spend your time for achieving your learning goals.

 ## Tip #2: Pick your project, pick your tools, and stick with them